markowskijustin/markowskijustin/README.md

 ### Job Market
 I'm on the Job Market this year, looking for academic positions in public health, policy, or affairs!
 In my job market paper, I study the effects of competition on Federally Qualified Health Centers (FQHCs), a critical and growing part of the health care safety net.
+I find that FQHCs often respond like for-profit clinics, despite their safety net mandate and potentially to the detriment of their patients.
 [Here is a PDF version of the latest working paper](https://github.com/markowskijustin/Competition/blob/main/documentation/Markowski%20Writing%20Sample%20Competition.pdf).
-I find that FQHCs often respond like for-profit clinics, forgoing their social mission to maintain a competitive edge.

 ### Recent Work